 How is the Quality of Bone China Determined?

-The quality of china is determined by the quality of raw material used in the manufacture.
+The quality of china is determined by the quality of raw materials used in the manufacture.
 To qualify as bone china, any piece should contain not less than 30% bone ash content.

 This concentration can go as high as 45% for high-quality products.
 The kaolin needs to be low in iron and titanium for whiteness and translucency, respectively.